dhurlburtusa/shortcuts/three.js/three_js-notes.md

 npm install --save three
 ```

+## Geometry

+`Geometry` objects represent the vertex data of some piece of geometry like a sphere, cube, plane, dog, cat, human, tree, building, etc...
+Three.js provides many kinds of built in geometry primitives.
+You can also create custom geometry as well as load geometry from files.

 ## Untested Ideas

 When building a web application, the app can be composed of the following main items: